phbradley/TCRdock/README.md

 Python tools for TCR:peptide-MHC modeling and analysis

+Described in the manuscript: "Structure-based prediction of T cell receptor:peptide-MHC interactions" by Philip Bradley. bioRXiv link:

 # Core functionality

 * Set up and run TCR-specialized AlphaFold simulations starting from a TSV file with